 Review the differences between two commits

 RubyMine allows you to check which files were modified between two commits instead of having to browse the changes in each commit in between.

 Review file history

-- Select Git | Show History from the main VCS menu or from the context menu of the selection.
+Select Git | Show History from the main VCS menu or from the context menu of the selection.
 The History tab is added to the Version Control tool window showing the history for the selected file and allowing you to review and compare its revisions.

-- To identify which changes were introduced in a specific revision, select it in the list and press Ctrl+D or click the button on the toolbar.
-The Differences Viewer will open showing what has changed in this file revision:
+To view the diff of the whole file in the dedicated diff viewer, select it in the list and press Ctrl+D or click the button on the toolbar.
+The Differences Viewer will open showing what has changed in this revision.

 Review how changes were merged